fladz/slack-oncall-command/README.md

 - SUPERUSER

 This permission will be given to all Slack admins (member of @admins) by default.
 Individual *@slackusername* can also be given this permission level if the *@slackusername* is configured to be SUPERUSER.
 (See below "Configuration" section for more detail.)
-This level of users can run all operation MANAGER users can run plus `register`, `unregister` and `refresh_admins`.
+This level of users can run all operation MANAGER users can run plus `register` and `unregister`.

 ## Configuration
 Below is a configuration options to be used inside *env_variables* section in the .yaml file: